vitejs/vite/docs/blog/announcing-vite6.md

 ## Experimental Environment API

-Vite 5 had two implicit environments, `client` and `ssr`.
-In Vite 6, frameworks and users can configure as many as needed to better model all the runtimes the app will run on.
-Extensive internal refactoring was required to support custom environments and separate the module graphs per environment.
-Upgrading to Vite 6 should be fine without compatibility issues though.
-The new APIs are experimental.
-We will work with the ecosystem to review their usage and stabilize them for the next major.
-You can learn more at the [Environment API Guides](https://main.vite.dev/guide/api-environment).
+Vite is getting more flexible with the new Environment API.
+These new APIs will allow framework authors to offer a dev experience closer to production, and for the ecosystem to share new.
+If you're building an SPA, nothing changes, when you use Vite with a single client environment, everything works as before.
+And even for custom SSR apps, Vite 6 is backward compatible.
+The main target audience for Environment API are framework authors.

-Apart from the docs, Sapphi wrote a great [Introduction to Environment API](https://green.sapphi.red/blog/increasing-vites-potential-with-the-environment-api) guide.
+For end users, if you are curious, Sapphi wrote a great [Introduction to Environment API](https://green.sapphi.red/blog/increasing-vites-potential-with-the-environment-api) guide.
 It is a great place to start and understand why we're trying to make Vite even more flexible.

+If you are a framework authors or Vite plugin maintainer, and you'd like to actually leverage the new APIs, you can learn more at the [Environment API Guides](https://main.vite.dev/guide/api-environment).

 We'd like to thank everyone involved in defining and implementing the new APIs.
 Anthony Fu and Pooya Parsa made vite-node to improve [Nuxt's Dev SSR story](https://antfu.me/posts/dev-ssr-on-nuxt) with Vite.
 Then Anthony used vite-node to power Vitest, and Vladimir Sheremet kept improving it.
 At the beginning of 2023, Vladimir started working to upstream vite-node to Vite Core, and it was released as Runtime API in Vite 5.1 a year later.
 Feedback from ecosystem partners (special shout-out to the Cloudflare team) pushed us to do a more ambitious rework of Vite's environments.
 You can learn more about the story at [Patak's ViteConf 24 talk](https://www.youtube.com/watch?v=WImor3HDyqU?si=EZ-rFJn4pDW3tUvp).

 Everyone on the Vite team participated in defining the new API, which was co-designed with feedback from many projects in the Ecosystem.
 Thanks to everyone involved!
 We encourage you to get involved if you're building a framework, plugin, or tool on top of Vite.
+The new APIs are experimental.
+We will work with the ecosystem to review their usage and stabilize them for the next major.
 If you'd like to ask questions or give feedback, there is an [open GitHub discussion here](https://github.com/vitejs/vite/discussions/16358).

 ## Main Changes